 Workers compensation in business as usual situations are calculated twice during each policy period:

-• The initial premium (Renewal premium) – is calculated at the beginning of the policy period, based on an estimation of wages that employers anticipate will be paid during the policy period.
+• The initial premium (renewal premium) is calculated at the beginning of the policy period, based on estimated wages anticipated to be paid during that period

 • The final premium (Hindsight Adjustment) – is calculated at the end of the policy period based on the actual figure of wages paid throughout the Policy year.